shuvo-dotcom/NASA-APOD-Data-Analysis/README.md

 self.NASA_APOD_URL =os.getenv("NASA_APOD_URL")
 self.JSON_FILE_NAME = "src/static_files/"+os.getenv("JSON_FILE_NAME")
 ```
-Note the names mentioned in the .env file must be matching to when implemented.
+Note the names mentioned in the .env file must be matching to when implemented or used anywhere in the code.
+Any changes required must be made in the .env file stored locally.
 ## Author

 👤 **Suvajit Lodh**